Crimson-Computing/cs207-FinalProject/docs/documentation.md

 ## Extension: Root finder
-// TODO  # Update tense
-// TODO  # Write about each of the three algorithms

-To find a root of a function means to find the values for it's parameters that make the function's value be 0.
-A variety of methods have been proposed over the years.
-We have decided to implement three of them.
+Our first extension is a root finding module, which leverages the `AD` class and methods to find a function or vector function's root.
+To find the root of a function means to find the values of its arguments for which the function's value is zero, This is, for example, useful in optimization tasks or in solving systems of equations.
+Over the years, a variety of methods have been proposed for this very common task.
+We have implemented three numerical root finding algorithms which leverage our `AD` object and `differentiate` methods: Newton-Raphson, Newton-Fourier, or Bisection algorithms.

-### Newton
+### Newton-Raphson
 //// TO DO ALEX

 ///OLD TEXT BUT CAN BE USEFUL: